3 wallpaper bedroom designs that will have you wanting to transform your own bedrooms into the emblematic warmth and luxury of a Vermont Inn.

-My entire aspiration was to transform our bedrooms into Vermont B&B or Inn-style bedrooms by brightening up the trim with Benjamin Moore’s Chantilly Lace white and layering the walls with an old-fashioned wallpaper vibe.
+My entire aspiration was to transform our bedrooms into Vermont B&B or Inn-style bedrooms by brightening the trim with Benjamin Moore’s Chantilly Lace white and layering the walls with an old-fashioned wallpaper vibe.

 What is a Vermont Inn-style bedroom?

-Well, actually I made it up…
+Well, actually, I made it up…

-To me, it means old-fashioned, cozy, and quaint with time-honored wallpaper, antique beds, luxurious blankets and pillows, squeaky wood floors, and vintage accents all around.
+To me, it means old-fashioned, cozy, and quaint, with time-honored wallpaper, antique beds, luxurious blankets and pillows, squeaky wood floors, and vintage accents all around.

 The smell of blueberry muffins, local Vermont maple syrup, and coffee brewing in the morning.

-Snow falling outside and the sounds of a snow plow clearing the roads for the skiers to make it up to the mountains.
+Snow falling outside, and the sounds of a snow plow clearing the roads for the skiers to make it up to the mountains.

 Have you transported yourself there yet?

-In case you haven’t, you may want to check out some of these Vermont Inns and maybe even schedule a visit.
+If you haven’t, you may want to check out some of these Vermont Inns and maybe even schedule a visit.
 Vermont is beautiful in every season!

 Compliments to our neighboring friends over at The Grafton Inn for these exquisite and inspiring interior bedroom designs.